1727806031878.png

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">The district leadership team of PVP, managers, and senior staff was honoured to have our own Dancing Water Sandy lead learning for us about First Nations traditional knowledge and use of plants.
 We mixed teas and made smudge candles and salve.</span></p><div data-lexical-layout-container="true" style="grid-template-columns: 1fr 1fr; display: grid;"><div class="editor-layoutItem"><p class="editor-paragraph"><img src="/images/238405a4-426a-5d51-9e35-f4ee97d4a65d" alt="7y0ldt9e.jpg" width="100%" height="inherit" style="width:100%;height:inherit"></p><p class="editor-paragraph" dir="ltr"><br></p></div><div class="editor-layoutItem"><p class="editor-paragraph" dir="ltr"><br></p></div></div><p class="editor-paragraph" dir="ltr"><br></p>

-Orange Shirt Day author visit with Courtney Defriend!
+Orange Shirt Day Author Visit with Courtney Defriend!

 Tatla Lake Elementary/Junior

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Courtney read her book "If Instead of a Person" and lead us in a brief, child-friendly discussion on the themes of Orange Shirt Day and Truth &amp; Reconciliation.
 "If Instead of a Person," depicts traditional teachings on our connection and similarities to Mother Earth.
 In the past, Residential Schools did not allow such teachings to be shared with our children.
-Today, this book contributes to many ways to reintroduce Indigenous principles to children and families and encourages us all to be agents of change.</span></p><div data-lexical-layout-container="true" style="grid-template-columns: 1fr 1fr; display: grid;"><div class="editor-layoutItem"><p class="editor-paragraph"><img src="/images/722615e9-2f4e-5501-884f-6ff8ba33d87f" alt="w7l579sp.jpg" width="100%" height="inherit" style="width:100%;height:inherit"></p><p class="editor-paragraph" dir="ltr"><br></p></div><div class="editor-layoutItem"><p class="editor-paragraph"><img src="/images/11d2bde5-124b-5c00-98a6-5dfed5c7a65b" alt="8s45w7ml.jpg" width="100%" height="inherit" style="width:100%;height:inherit"></p><p class="editor-paragraph" dir="ltr"><br></p></div></div><p class="editor-paragraph" dir="ltr"><br></p>
+Today, this book contributes to many ways to reintroduce Indigenous principles to children and families and encourages us all to be agents of change.</span></p><div data-lexical-layout-container="true" style="grid-template-columns: 1fr 1fr; display: grid;"><div class="editor-layoutItem"><p class="editor-paragraph"><img src="/images/722615e9-2f4e-5501-884f-6ff8ba33d87f" alt="w7l579sp.jpg" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p></div><div class="editor-layoutItem"><p class="editor-paragraph"><img src="/images/11d2bde5-124b-5c00-98a6-5dfed5c7a65b" alt="8s45w7ml.jpg" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p></div></div><p class="editor-paragraph" dir="ltr"><br></p>

 Walking Together - Equine Assisted Learning